shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Do not ignore emails from colleagues requesting information, always respond within a couple of days, any longer is showing a disrespectful attitude and is certainly not conducive to a good working environment.
 You are potentially impacting on their ability to do their job properly and it leads to everyone using the blame game to explain and justify why things don't get done.
 Even if it is a quick acknowledgement that you will respond at a later time, but when you do then make sure you follow up, it is just good manners to do so and shows respect for others.

+Can you be a leader without being in a position of leadership?
+Take the time to acknowledge co-workers or staff for their efforts, if you recognise such efforts it will go along way to building a relationship and always lead to better performance.
+Even if you are not in a position as a leader, Lead!
+Lead by example.

 As for etiquette in the workplace....